Grot710/student/navigation/about.md

 ### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.
+Most of my world revolves around my family and friends

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+- My nationality is American, my Ethinicity is Indian, and my name is Irish.
+- I love my parents and have a good relationship with them.
+I also have a brother who is two years older than I am.
+My brother and I share similar hobbies, and I also enjoy interests that my parents introduced me to, which we love bonding over together.

+## WIP
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- The gallery of pics has images of places I have traveled to with my family.

 <comment>
 Gallery of Pics, scroll to the right for more ...